 I discovered how annoying people found this first hand.

 I was referred to an off-shore company and I had an interesting meeting with them.
-At the end of the meeting, I got cool a contract.
+At the end of the meeting, I got a cool a contract...easy so.
 I was very pleased but I was also mildly surprised.

-When I diplomatically asked them about it, they were keen to explained that “I had delivered more value in the hour and a half than the previous consultant and I had not charged!”
+When I diplomatically asked them about it, they were keen to explained that “I had delivered more value in the hour than a previous consultant had in 2.5 hours and I had not charged!”

 Yes, meetings cost you and yes they are time consuming but by the same token, so are proposals.